hecikmc/pipex-42cursus/README.md

 **Requirements**:

 * If the number of arguments is other than 4, the program will output an error to standard output.
-* It includes the use of libft.
+* It includes the use of [libft-extended](https://github.com/hecikmc/libft-extended) like submodule.